-practices.
+Edgar Barroso is a Senior Consultant with Cutter Consortium.
 He is a visiting professor in innovation and public entrepreneurship at the School of Government at the Monterrey Institute of Technology and Higher Education, Mexico.
 Dr. Barroso is a member of Mexico's National System of Art Creators, working on a three-year project dedicated to creating seven chamber and orchestral music pieces based on scientific phenomena combining art, science, and technology.

 Dr. Barroso combines his career as a composer and entrepreneur.
 As a consultant, he promotes and conducts workshops, courses, and seminars on creativity and transdisciplinary collaboration for innovation purposes.
 Dr. Barroso has also co-designed various interdisciplinary collaboration programs in government agencies, universities, private companies, and nonprofit organizations.
 As a composer, he has received awards and has performed in Russia, Europe, Asia, North America, and Latin America.
-A double CD with his music will soon be released.

 In the last five years, Dr. Barroso has cofounded various startups, including PULGAMA, a startup that focuses on visualization, sonification, and analysis of data; NUUPA, a startup that helps families preserve their memories and legacies via trans-medial support; Zero Viajes Productions, a startup that curates and produces original artistic events and ventures mixing science, art, and technology; and Covolución, a startup that promotes transdisciplinary collaboration in diverse areas of knowledge and professional development.